On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Proof of the normal form theorem

-Since $\Omega$ is $C^1$-close to $\Omega_0$ \eqref{normal_form_bounds_1} and Lemma \ref{Reeb_dist_lemma} tell us that $\ker \Omega$ is $C^1$-close to $R_0$ therefore, by the argument in \cite[Claim 3.9]{Kerman} the map $K_{Id_{\Sigma}}$ is invertible.
+Since $\Omega$ is $C^1$-close to $\Omega_0$ Lemma \ref{Reeb_dist_lemma} tells us that $R_{\Omega}$ is $C^1$-close to $R_0$ therefore, by the argument in \cite[Claim 3.9]{Kerman} the map $K_{\text{Id}_{\Sigma}}$ is invertible.
 Since the neighborhood $\mathcal{U}$ was chosen so that $u$ is $C^1$-close to the identity on $\Sigma$, using Neumann's series argument, we know that non-degeneracy is an open condition.
-So, we see that this implies that the map $K_u$ is also invertible. \\ \\ We know from \cite[Pg.
+So, we see can conclude that the map $K_u$ is also invertible. \\ \\ We know from \cite[Pg.
 33]{B-K-Odd_Symp} the function $\mathcal{A}_{\Tilde{\Omega}}$ is a primitive of the following $1$-form: